jezevec10/jstris-guide/usermode.md

 Line breaks can be inserted using `\n` (backslash followed by n) in the text field.

-There are four different ways of showing Text (and fifth one which is not yet implemented):
+There are four different ways of showing Text (and a fifth one which is not yet implemented):

 | Option  |             During Ready-Go (Task spec.)             | Value next to the board (lines remaining position) |                Description text of the value next to the board                 |                              Over the board (lower part)                              |
 | ------- | :--------------------------------------------------: | :------------------------------------------------: | :----------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: |